patrick-kidger/diffrax/docs/usage/how-to-choose-a-solver.md

 Then the diffusion matrix $σ$ is said to be additive if $σ(t, y) = σ(t)$.
 That is to say if the diffusion is independent of $y$.

-In this case then the Itô solution and the Stratonovich solution coincide, and mathematically speaking the choice of Itô vs Stratonovich is unimportant.
+In this case the Itô solution and the Stratonovich solution coincide, and mathematically speaking the choice of Itô vs Stratonovich is unimportant.
+Special solvers for additive-noise SDEs tend to do particularly well as compared to the general Itô or Stratonovich solvers discussed above.

-- The cheapest (but least accurate) solver is [`diffrax.Euler`][].
+- The cheapest (but least accurate) solver is [`diffrax.SEA`][].
-- Otherwise [`diffrax.Heun`][] is a good choice.
-It gets first-order strong convergence and second-order weak convergence.
+- Otherwise [`diffrax.ShARK`][] or [`diffrax.SRA1`][] are good choices.

 ---